 Lately, it’s as if a weight is on their shoulders, constantly pushing them further and further down.
 You can’t imagine your teen sinking any lower into this emotional abyss, and you desperately want to throw them a lifeline.

 You truly want your teen to find their place in this world and to move into that space fully equipped and confident.
-But you have no idea how that will ever happen if they can’t seem to feel bright and excited for their future.
+But, you have no idea how that will ever happen if they can’t seem to feel excited for their future.
 You never imagined seeing despair cross your teen’s face.
-And you certainly didn’t expect that it would be leading your teen away from the goals they once envisioned.
+And, you certainly didn’t expect that it would be leading your teen away from the goals that they once envisioned.
 You’re ready for answers.

 - Behavioral: your teen is sad, irritable, uninterested in things and/or people, or isolates themselves socially

-- Cognitive:your teen has trouble concentrating or thoughts of suicide
+- Cognitive: your teen has trouble concentrating or thoughts of suicide or hopelessness

 - Your teen will feel free from despair and irritability

 - Your teen will engage in activities with family and friends